EDpCloud Data Replication Frees Automotive Infrastructure Data Center From Vendor Lock-In

-A leading automotive company with over $45 billion in sales per year and with over 200,000 employees around the globe breaks vendor lock in using EDpCloud.
+A leading automotive company with over $45 billion in sales per year and with more than 200,000 workers around the globe breaks vendor lock-in using data replication and file mirroring software.

 The Challenge: Keep incompatible NetApp appliances in sync